yousefahmed2004/HAKEEM/README.md

 # 🏪 Multi-Pharmacy Order Processing

-Hakeem is designed to communicate with multiple pharmacies when processing an order.
+Hakeem supports order fulfillment across multiple pharmacies.

-The system can check product availability across participating pharmacies and determine how the order should be fulfilled.
+The system can check product availability across participating pharmacies and determine how an order should be fulfilled.

 ### Multi-Pharmacy Scenario

 When a requested product is unavailable in several pharmacies, Hakeem can monitor availability and respond to the customer based on the overall pharmacy network.

-For example, when more than five pharmacies report that a product is unavailable, the system can automatically send a notification to the customer when the product becomes available in the majority of pharmacies.
+For example, when more than five pharmacies report that a product is unavailable, the system can automatically notify the customer once the product becomes available in most pharmacies.

 The customer can then be informed that:

-* The product has become available in most pharmacies
+* The product is available in most pharmacies
 * Part of the order is already available
-* The remaining part of the order is on the way
+* The remaining part of the order is being fulfilled by another pharmacy

 ### Availability Workflow